 Whether you have kids who usually love putting puzzles together, or maybe some who generally find them boring, we think everyone in your family (even the grown-ups) will love the challenge and interesting design of this one.

-You can find the 4D Cityscape USA History Over Time for purchase either by itself or as a part of Timberdoodle’s 6th Grade Curriculum Kit.
-Don’t let this worry you.
 While your bright middle schoolers will likely enjoy putting together this puzzle, trust me when I say it is more than challenging enough for your high schooler as well.
 In fact, the recommended age level is 14+.